lightlace/cpp-docs.de-de/docs/standard-library/basic-ostream-class.md

 ### <a name="parameters"></a>Parameter

-`count` Die Anzahl von Zeichen in den Stream zu versetzen.
+*Anzahl* Anzahl von Zeichen in den Stream zu versetzen.

-`str` Zeichen in den Stream zu versetzen.
+*Str* Zeichen in den Stream zu versetzen.

 ### <a name="return-value"></a>Rückgabewert